trans-k Glossary of Translation and Interpreting Terminology

 - Provides translation services using mainly in-house translators.
 May specialise in a particular field – such as legal, patents or technical – and may offer value-added services such as typesetting, publishing, project management.
 The term is often used synonymously with

-Translation environment tool (TET)
+Translation environment tool (TEnT)

 , translation environment (TE)